quantaliz/solaibot/android/docs/x402-SolAIBot.md

    ```

 **For x402, we MUST use `signTransactions()`:**
-- Only signs the transaction (doesn't broadcast)
+- Only signs the transaction (it doesn't broadcast)
 - Returns signed transaction bytes
 - x402 facilitator handles broadcasting